Blowing Rock Art & History Museum

 828.295.9099 ext.
 3010

 Amanda is a native of Melbourne, FL, and moved to Banner Elk, NC in 2016.
 She obtained a B.A. with a concentration in studio art and art history, starting at the University of Central Florida and finishing at Florida International University.
-After taking a few months off to enjoy the mountains, she will then work on a masters in art conservation.
+Currently, she is working towards an M.A. in Art Education at the University of Florida.
+Amanda has worked in visitor services, as the volunteer coordinator, and collections assistant since joining BRAHM.
+Teaching the public about art and having a creative hub for the community is what she strives for.
 In her spare time, Amanda enjoys watching old films with her high school sweetheart, lounging around the house with her two rescue cats and tortoise, and working on various art projects.

 828.295.9099 ext.
 3004